-Rubber dam isolation and access into the tooth
+Rubber dam isolation and access cavity

 X-ray showing files in root canal

-Often, X-rays are taken to determine the length of the root and to monitor the various treatment stages.
+Often, X-rays are taken to determine the length of the root and to monitor various treatment stages.

 Is root canal treatment painful?